auth0/docs/articles/client-platforms/vanillajs.md

 To discover all the available arguments for `lock.show`, see the [Auth0Lock documentation](/lock).

 After authentication, Auth0 will redirect the user back to your application with an identifying `token` as a `hash` parameter of `window.location`.
-Use `lock.parseHash` to parse the `hash` and retrieve the `token`.
+Use `lock.parseHash` to parse the `hash` and create the `token`.
 This `token` is used to retrieve the user's profile from Auth0 and to call your backend APIs.

 In this example, the `id_token` is stored in `localStorage` to keep the user authenticated after each page refresh: